Do It Yourself

 This is the finished product!

-It goes really well with my other makeup storage and is perfect, dimensionally, for the brushes in it.
+It goes really well with my other makeup storage and is the perfect size for my longer brushes.

 If you try this project, be sure to post a photo in the comments!
 I’d love to see how yours turns out.